Why Data Structures and Algorithms Are Important to Learn?

-This was just a simple example and you might have understood a little bit that why learning data structure and algorithm is important in real life.
+This was just a simple example and you might have understood a little bit that why you need to learn data structure and algorithms and its importance in real life.
 There are plenty of examples you can find in your daily life.
 So if you think that this skill is only important to crack the interviews of product-based companies then you are totally wrong.

 - If you want to crack the interviews and get into the product based companies

-- If you love to solve the real-world complex problems.
+- If you love to solve real-world complex problems.

 To Crack the Interviews of the Top Product Based Companies

 Do you know that under the hood all your SQL and Linux commands are algorithms and data structures?
 You might not realize this, but that’s how the software works.

 Data structures and algorithms play a major role in implementing software and in the hiring process as well.
 A lot of students and professionals have the question of why these companies’ interviews are focused on DSA instead of language/frameworks/tools specific questions?
 Let us explain why it happens…

 When you ask someone to make a decision for something the good one will be able to tell you “I choose to do X because it’s better than A, B in these ways.
 I could have gone with C, but I felt this was a better choice because of this“.
 In our daily life, we always go with that person who can complete the task in a short amount of time with efficiency and using fewer resources.
 The same things happen with these companies.
 The problem faced by these companies is much harder and on a much larger scale.
 Software developers also have to make the right decisions when it comes to solving the problems of these companies.